klaytn/klaytn-dapp-toolkit/klaytn-hacker-house/README.md

 #### Details
 - Focus on UI/UX.
 So good handling of transaction lifecycle
 - React (w/ NextJS, Vite) or Vue
+- Proposed frontend should be approved beforehand.
+You can open a proposal as an `issue` in the [Issue tab](https://github.com/klaytn/klaytn-dapp-toolkit/issues)

 #### Submission rules
 - Open source